Mindfulness & Grief Coach Certification Program

 Can I take this if I am grieving too?

 Maybe.
-This is a professional training with an assessment, not a grief support group.
+This is a professional training with an assessment, not a personal healing after loss program.
 You will be invited to reflect on your own experience with the work.

 If you can focus during class and practice consistently, you may do well.
-If you need dedicated support right now, it may be better to begin with grief support or a private session first.
+If you need dedicated support right now, it may be better to begin with personal care after loss or a private session first.

 What happens after I enroll?